ankitbioinfo/ankitbioinfo/README.md

 🔬 Previous Research Highlights:

 I've explored various facets of biology and data analysis throughout my career.
 This includes using gene expression as a proxy for activity to elucidate chromosome positioning in nuclei.
-I developed biophysical models to predict chromatin distributions in nuclei, even delving into their 2D/3D chromosomes shapes.
-My journey has also taken me into the realm of ChIP-seq data analysis to uncover mixtures of motifs using sequence similarity and position weight matrix models.
+I developed biophysical models to predict chromatin distributions in nuclei along the radial direction, even delving into their 2D/3D chromosome shapes.
+My journey has also taken me into the realm of ChIP-seq data analysis to uncover mixtures of motifs based on clustering using sequence similarity and position weight matrix models.

 Interested in learning more?
 Dive into the details of my previous research through these publications: